Why Am I So Tired: 5 Ways to Stop Being Sleepy

 Feeling stressed doesn’t just make you irritable.
 It may also contribute to feelings of fatigue[*].
 To add insult to injury, stress can also make it harder to get a good night’s sleep, thereby exacerbating tiredness.

-3. You’re Not Eating a Healthy Diet
+3. You’re Not Eating a Balanced Diet

 A variety of vitamin and mineral deficiencies may provoke fatigue.
 These include deficiencies in iron, vitamin B12, omega–3 fatty acids, and vitamin D, all of which can result from eating a low-nutrient diet[*][*][*][*].
 Eating a diet high in unhealthy fats, added sugars, or processed foods can further deplete your energy[*].
+Again, if you think you have a vitamin deficiency, speak directly to a doctor about your symptoms.

 4. You’re Dehydrated